crazyhouse33/kvhf/README.md

 (pre-commit) kvhfutils -o accumulator.kvhf  --extend accumulator.kvhf per\_commit\_resume
 ```

 This save the need to extract the whole history each time you want to plot it.
+This must be one of the last pre-commit

 ## Tricks